jfrog/gitlab-templates/scripts/README.md

-# Setup JFrog for Gitlab CI
+# Setup JFrog for GitLab CI

-The Setup JFrog script downloads, installs and configures JFrog CLI, so that it can be used as part of your Gitlab pipeline.
+The Setup JFrog script downloads, installs and configures JFrog CLI, so that it can be used as part of your GitLab pipeline.

 In addition, the Setup includes the following features:

-* The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
-Read more about it [here](#Storing-JFrog-Platform-Servers).
 * There's no need to add the build name and build number options and arguments to commands which accept them.
 All build related operations will be automatically recorded with the following default build name and build number.

     * Build name: `$CI_PROJECT_PATH_SLUG-$CI_COMMIT_REF_NAME`

     * Build number: `$CI_PIPELINE_ID`
-* The script overrides the GitLab Container Registry (if used) with a Docker registry of your choice in the JFrog platform.
+* The script overrides the GitLab Container Registry (if used) with the configured Artifactory Docker Registry.

-## Usage
+## Installation
+1. Set the connection details to the JFrog Platform as GitLab CI/CD Variables.
+2. [Optional] Create a Docker repository in Artifactory, and add its URL as a GitLab CI/CD Variable.
-Simply include the Setup JFrog script in your Gitlab pipeline:
+3. Include the Setup JFrog script in your GitLab pipeline:
 ```yaml
 include:
   - remote: 'https://releases.jfrog.io/artifactory/setup-jfrog-gitlab/[RELEASE]/setup-jfrog.yml'